Umeon

 Biology

-Manipulating electrical currents amplified by heka within their electric organ helps them to hunt in water with more efficiency, most using harpoons and other spears to deliver this current more accurately.
+Cyoou Toh Renaissance form Manipulating electrical currents amplified by heka within their electric organ helps them to hunt in water with more efficiency.
+Most using harpoons and other spears to deliver this current more accurately.

 Renaissance allows for a gill-like filtration, and for diving to depths that would threaten a normal taothomet body.
 A lot of their features show through on their eel-like body morph, now with armoured head and arms.
 On land they can use heka to pull moisture from the air to create enough lift to stay afloat just above ground, allowing them to glide like normal, a lack of water will limit them profoundly, resulting in literal fish out of water flailing.